exercism/python/README.md

 _Thoughtful suggestions will likely result faster & more enthusiastic responses from maintainers._

-## Python and Python Documentation
+## Python Software and Documentation

 **Copyright © 2001-2021 Python Software Foundation.
 All rights reserved.**